 If your child is pregnant:

 - If your child is pregnant or may be pregnant.
 Some forms of this drug are not for use during pregnancy.

 All oral products:

-- If you have trouble swallowing or are not able to stand or sit up.
+- If your child has trouble swallowing or is not able to stand or sit up.

 This is not a list of all drugs or health problems that interact with this drug.

 Tell the doctor and pharmacist about all of your child’s drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe to give this drug with all of your child’s other drugs and health problems.
 Do not start, stop, or change the dose of any drug your child takes without checking with the doctor.